MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 | Consider using your own encryption key ([Customer-managed key](/azure/storage/common/customer-managed-keys-overview)) to protect the data in your managed disk. | A customer-managed key provides greater flexibility and control if you need it.
 For example, you can store encryption keys in Azure Key Vault and automatically rotate them. |

 ## Cost optimization
+Cost Optimization focuses on **detecting spend patterns, prioritizing investments in critical areas, and optimizing in others** to meet the organization's budget while meeting business requirements.

+The Cost Optimization design principles provide a high-level design strategy for achieving those goals and making tradeoffs as necessary in the technical design related to your web apps and the environment in which they run.

 As you make design choices for Azure Disk Storage review the [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).